-Elaine Aston supervises 4 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Elaine Aston supervises 3 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 Elaine supervises PhD programmes of research in the field of feminism, theatre and performance.